 Sara Olsen (Founder, CEO)

 In 2001 Sara started SVT with the vision that one day accounting for social and environmental value would be a standard business practice.
-Recognized twice by Bloomberg Businessweek as one of America’s Most Promising Social Entrepreneurs, Sara has led the design of customized systems that today reveal the impact of over $4.7Bn in 70+ countries and numerous industries including reforestation, green technology, sustainable agriculture, maternal and child health, education and community economic development.
+Recognized twice by Bloomberg Businessweek as one of America’s Most Promising Social Entrepreneurs, Sara has led the design of customized systems that today reveal the impact of over $4.7Bn in 70+ countries and numerous industries including sustainable agriculture, reforestation, green technology, housing, education, community economic development and maternal and child health.
 Sara also holds professorships at Hult International Business School and the Monterey Institute of International Studies, where she teaches social impact assessment and management for entrepreneurs and investors, and she serves as Methodology Committee co-chair for the International SROI Network (soon to be Social Value International).
 Since 2001 Sara has worked directly with some 7900 people to teach impact accounting & management.
 She is also the co-founder of the Global Social Venture Competition.

 Sara attended Dartmouth College and received an MBA and MASW degrees from UC Berkeley and the University of Chicago.
 She considers her most valuable education, however, to have come from teaching public high school in Mississippi and building a social enterprise at Shorebank Corporation in inner-city Chicago.
 Sara lives in the San Francisco Bay Area with her partner and their 2-year-old daughter.

 Erin Rogalski (Consultant, Markets Specialist)

 Erin brings expertise in both investor relationships and impact quantification to SVT’s work.
 Hailing from a corporate finance background, Erin has spent a majority of her career in banking and mergers and acquisitions.
 She applies those skills to market analysis in both developed and emerging markets, new product development, challenges in the identification and measurement of various types of impact, and communication to prospective capital sources.